-Amazingly and humblingly (I'd be surprised if that word got past the editor.... oh, it has) people have said nice things about them.
+Amazingly and humblingly (I'd be surprised if that word got past the editor.... oh, it has) people have said nice things about the books.

 The three boat-related books are wonderful reminders of the times we've had – maybe they'll inspire you to try something different.

 My original website is still active.....
 A Barge at Large

 Here are links to all the other things we get up to.
 There are short stories, articles on a variety of topics (some serious others daft) and a fairly comprehensive photographic record of our boating days in the UK and on the continent, in Holland, Belgium and France.